 Another factor that I think is important is that Day has now been the Ohio State head coach for exactly three years — he assumed the mantle following the 2019 Rose Bowl win over Washington.
 In my opinion, it is time for him to put his stamp on the program and distance himself from the Urban Meyer era.

-While we can have differing opinions on Meyer as a coach and a human being, there is no arguing that the end of his tenure was marred not only by controversy, but also by poor hiring decisions.
-But it’s not even really about Meyer specifically, it’s about Day building his own program and not feeling beholden to retaining guys whom he was an assistant with under his predecessor.
+While we can have differing opinions on Meyer as a coach and as a human being, there is no arguing that the end of his tenure was marred not only by controversy, but also by poor hiring decisions.
+But this is not even really about Meyer specifically, it’s about Day building his own program and not feeling beholden to retaining guys whom he was an assistant with under his predecessor.
 Day deserves to have a staff of his own choosing and now is the time to cut any underperforming ties to the past.

 Currently, seven of Days’ 10 assistants were originally hired by Meyer, and while I’m certainly not suggesting that Day let Brian Hartline, Tony Alford, or even Meyer’s son-in-law Corey Dennis go simply because of who initially brought them into the program, there are others who I think have seen their efficacy in Columbus wane to the point that they are no longer having the impact that a program like Ohio State requires of its incredibly highly paid coaches.

 I don’t believe that Day is going to completely clean house to the point that I think he should, but he simply cannot stand pat.
-If he asked me — which he should, Ryan, DM me — I would keep Hartline, Alford, Dennis, and — with the slightest bit of arm-twisting — Johnson; everyone else can move on.
+If he asked me — which he should.
+Ryan, DM me — I would keep Hartline, Alford, Dennis, and — with the slightest bit of arm-twisting — Johnson; everyone else can move on.

 The players deserve to have a staff that is capable of putting them in the best position to win.
 They proved in Pasadena that they have the skill, fight, and desire to do great things, now they just need a group of coaches who can maximize their sky-high potential.